 I believe stockmarkets are far from efficient.
-The correct valuation of a business is an extremely difficult problem that both requires investors to predict the future and is lacking in clear sensible benchmarks that investors can and do systematically and collectively get wrong in various ways.
+Correctly valuing a business is an extremely difficult problem that both requires investors to predict the future and is lacking in clear sensible benchmarks.
+It is unsurprising that investors systematically and collectively get this wrong in various ways.
 Markets are also affected by emotional swings, information problems and liquidity issues.
 The result is that many shares are mispriced and often dramatically so.

-There are many ways to profitably exploit systematic mispricings and ‘beat the market’.
-My strategy is just one way and is focussed primarily on exploiting two particular factors in combination: a) the tendency for high quality defensive compounders to outperform over time and b) the tendency of shares with momentum to continue to do well.
+My strategy is focused primarily on exploiting two particular factors in combination: a) the tendency for high quality defensive businesses to outperform over time and b) the tendency of shares with momentum to continue to do well.

 So how have I arrived at this?
-My main source of inspiration is all the empirical evidence suggesting that factor investing works.
-In other words that shares with certain qualities (e.g. value, quality, momentum, small caps) tend to outperform the market over the long term.
-Over the past few years I have followed the outperformance of the ‘stockranks’ developed on Stockopedia with great interest.
-My other inspiration is the great ‘value’ investor Warren Buffett who demonstrated that you could get phenominal returns from investing in high quality defensive shares over the long term.
-In the UK I have drawn from the approaches of Terry Smith, Neil Woodford and Nick Train, who all follow in this tradition.
+My main source of inspiration is the empirical evidence supporting ‘factor investing’.
+This is the idea that shares with certain qualities (e.g. value, quality, momentum, small caps) are statistically more likely to outperform the market over the long term.
+Over the past few years I have followed the outperformance of the ‘Stockranks’ developed on Stockopedia with great interest.
+My other inspiration is Warren Buffett, who demonstrated that you could get phenominal returns from investing in high quality defensive shares over the long term.
+In the UK I have drawn from the approaches of Terry Smith and Nick Train, who follow in this tradition.

-The backbone of my approach is to first consider the long term quality of shares independently of their prices and to screen out all potential investments unless they are very high quality.
-I then decide which of these to invest in at a given time on the basis of their current pricing, taking account of both valuation and momentum.
-To me this structure of investing makes better intuitive sense than applying all factors simultaneously.
+The backbone of my approach is to first consider the long term quality of a share independently of its current price.
+I screen out all potential investments unless they are of very high quality.
+I then decide which of these high quality businesses to invest in at any given time on the basis of their current pricing, taking account of price momentum and to a lesser extent valuation.
+To me this structure of choosing investments makes better intuitive sense than applying all factors simultaneously.
 Quality is a more long term concept.
 While momentum and value are functions of the share price, quality is not.

 ‘Quality’ is a broad concept and hard to define or measure.
-The underlying objective in assessing quality should be to predict the business’s discounted and risk adjusted future cash return on investment.
-Luckily you don’t need to do this in an absolute sense but can more simply identify which businesses are higher quality than others.
-You can do this with the easier question ‘does the business possess characteristics which make it more likely than other businesses to be able to compound its profits over the long term to a greater extent?’
+In principle, it is determined by how much profit a business is likely to make over its whole lifetime.
+Luckily to do well you don’t need to predict this in an absolute sense, but can more simply identify which businesses are higher quality than others.
+This is possible with the easier question ‘does the business possess characteristics which make it more likely than other businesses to grow profits over the long term?’

-In practice quality factors are metrics or qualitative factors that can range from measures of a business’s balance sheet strength, its historic ability to generate and profitably reinvest cash and the quality of its management.
-Some of these factors are predictive of future profitability but again are generally not of much value in isolation.
-The empirical evidence supporting returns to quality factors is more limited than value or momentum as quality is harder to measure.
+In practice, quality factors are metrics that can range from measures of a business’s balance sheet strength, its historic ability to generate and profitably reinvest cash to the quality of its management.
+Some of these factors are predictive of future profitability.
+They are often not of much value in isolation, but need to be looked at collectively within a framework.

-I believe qualitative assessment is an important supplement to looking at metrics, particularly as assessing quality involves complex assessments far into the future.
-You need to have an idea about things like whether a company has a competitive advantage that will endure into the future and the simple metrics typically won’t tell you the whole story.
+Qualitative assessment is an important supplement to looking at metrics.
+Assessing quality is basically attempting to predict the future.
+To do this you need to have a view about things like whether a company has a competitive advantage that will endure and whether it is in a defensive, growing market.

 Why the highest quality is undervalued

-Traditional ‘value factors’ don’t do this.
-They are measures of a share’s value at the current price with a view to answering: is it cheap?
-Do I get my money’s worth of corporate profit or assets if I buy a share for £1?
-However, these measures, like the Price Earnings ratio, are pretty useless in isolation as they do not attempt to properly assess a share’s actual worth.
-A share’s worth is determined by what will happen to profits in the future while value measures look to the past (on the implicit assumption that the future will look similar).
-If you are buying a decent business that you expect to grow, i.e. the kind of business you should be buying, this is not so useful.
-Value metrics will treat a business with low costs and a highly valued product protected by IP the same as a business in a highly competitive market that is having to reinvest all of its profits just to stay afloat.
+Traditional valuation measures, like the Price Earnings ratio, don’t do this.
+A business’s worth is determined by what will happen to profits in the future, while these valuation measures look only to the past.
+They treat a business with low costs and a highly valued product protected by IP the same as a business in a highly competitive market that is having to reinvest all of its profits just to stay afloat.

 The other complementary aspect of my strategy is to exploit share price momentum.
 In terms of factor investing I think momentum is the closest thing there is to a free lunch.
 The existence of significant excess returns to momentum has been demonstrated consistently across markets and time.
 Despite this, many investors dismiss the idea and prefer to only look at fundamental valuations.
 More fool them – this allows the effect to persist.
-Momentum is real and arises for a very large number of compelling reasons to do with the underlying performance and characteristics of the business, investor behavioural biases, information issues and liquidity.
+Momentum is real and arises for a large number of compelling reasons to do with the underlying performance and characteristics of the business, investor behavioural biases, information issues and liquidity.
 Surprisingly, it can often be a good indicator that a share is undervalued.
 See my post on momentum to see why.

 Momentum is easy to observe and to implement into a strategy so is a powerful tool in practice.
 Exploiting momentum involves buying shares that are rising in price and especially just after issuing positive news, or selling shares that are falling in price and especially just after issuing negative news.
 Run winners and sell losers!
 I think you’re missing a trick if you are a private investor who doesn’t incorporate momentum into your investing strategy in some form – the ability to exploit momentum well is one of the big advantages small investors have over larger institutions who suffer from holding large illiquid positions.

-Exploiting momentum also is complementary to focussing on very high quality shares as these should always exhibit consistently rising prices over the longer term.
-Momentum, particularly over the longer term can therefore be a useful indicator of quality in conjunction with other factors.
+Exploiting momentum also is complementary to focusing on very high quality shares as these should tend to exhibit more consistently rising prices over the longer term.
+Momentum, particularly over the longer term, can therefore be a useful indicator of quality in conjunction with other factors.

 Another benefit of exploiting momentum is that it provides the discipline to deal with mistakes effectively.
 Identifying quality is hard.
-The only thing certain about the future is that I can’t predict it so I want to have a strategy that is going to miminise losses from mistakes rather than lead me to anxiety and poor decision making.
-I don’t really like experiencing the ‘value investor’s headache’ – ‘is the share price falling a good thing that means I should buy more or the sign of a terrible mistake?’
+The only thing certain about the future is that I can’t predict it with certainty, so I want to have a strategy that is going to miminise losses from mistakes rather than lead me to anxiety and poor decision making.
+I really don’t want to experience the ‘value investor’s headache’ – ‘is the share price falling a good thing that means I should buy more or the sign of a terrible mistake?’
 While counter-momentum or ‘mean reversion’ / value type strategies can be sound in principle, one of their major weaknesses is that they require much more conviction than following momentum.